Splunk-App-and-TA-development/analytic_story_execution/README.md

-# Analytic Story Execution
+# Analytic Story Execution App (ASX)
 ![](static/appIconAlt_2x.png)

-**Benefit** Instead of running each search individually, analysts can use this app to execute an Analytic Story end-to-end in their environments.
+**Benefit:** Instead of running each search individually, analysts can use this app to execute an Analytic Story end-to-end in their environments.

-**Value** Security analysts gain use-case relevant context and correlation when events are generated.
+**Value:** Security analysts gain use-case relevant context and correlation when events are generated.

 ![](static/screenshot.png)

-It is as easy as selecting a Analytics Story clicking submit!
-This application gives you the tools to make the execute an analytic story in Splunk an automated process.
-There are two custom commands in this app that will help you to detect and investigate scenarios in your dataset automatically:
+This application gives you the tools to make the execution of an Analytic Story in Splunk an automated process.
+It's as easy as selecting an Analytic Story and clicking "Submit!"

+There are two custom commands in this app that will help you automatically detect and investigate scenarios in your dataset:

 ### Detect